 But, Khare, added, “We hope to find investors for this project, so we may develop it more professional and have it implemented in the whole of New Jersey, over time.
 In the future, it would be incredible to implement ‘myBus’ in the whole of the country.”

-Her parents, Akhilesh and Vishakha Khare hail from Uttar Pradesh and Mumbai respectively, and her dad is the Chief Technology Officer for Israel Discount Bank in New York while her mom is a homemaker and a professional makeup artist.
+Her parents, Akhilesh and Vishakha Khare hail from Uttar Pradesh and Mumbai respectively, and her dad is the Chief Technology Officer for IDB Bank, a New York-based private and commercial bank, while her mom is a homemaker and a professional makeup artist.

 Asked if she had any siblings, Khare said, “None, unless you count my dog, Cocoa.”

 As to her future plans, she said, “I hope to become a technological journalist, and if anyone were to ask me which publication I love reading the most, I wouldn’t hesitate in answering ‘Wired.’
 As an aspiring journalist from a STEM high school, ‘Wired’ encapsulates the type of journalism I hope to pursue one day.”